Troplowitz/anmeldung-hugo/content/home.md

 -	The *Anmeldung* form for your city, completed in German
 -	A confirmation form from your landlord, known as *Wohnungsgeberbestätigung* or *Vermieter-Bestätigung*, also completed in German
 -	Your passport or German ID
--	*If present:* Your rental or sublease contract
+-	*If present:* your rental or sublease contract
 -	*If required:* your visa or residence permit
 -	*If present:* marriage certificate, birth certificates of your children, divorce papers
 -	Some cash for any processing fees. *Note: Credit cards may not be accepted*